kestra-io/docs/content/blogs/2024-09-16-what-is-an-orchestrator.md

 ## Orchestration vs. Automation

 At this point, you might ask yourself: what's the difference between automation and orchestration?
-Well, these two concepts are somehow related, but are diffetenr.
+Well, these two concepts are somehow related, but are different.
 Let's see:

 - **Automation** refers to the execution of individual tasks or actions without manual intervention.
 For example, automatically triggering a test suite after a code commit is automation.